checc1/checc1/README.md

+- 👋 #Hi/Buenaaas, I’m @checc1...
-- 👋 Hi/Buenaaas, I’m @checc1...phd student in QML and AI in the context of healthcare/medical imaging.
+- 😄 I am a PhD student in QML and AI in the context of healthcare/medical imaging.
 - 👀 Love eating, chess, outdoor sports, thinking, meeting people, hanging out, programming, learning, AI, quantum and sooo on...
 - 🌱 I’m constantly improving myself and my skills since I have lots of things to learn!
 - 📫 How to reach me: francescoaldo.venturelli@upf.edu